+VLFBERHT+ | Quantum & Advanced Computing

 Probabilistic Compliance Assessment

-N samples are drawn and evaluated against the governance policy.
-The result is not a binary verdict -- it is a compliance probability P(compliant) with a Clopper-Pearson confidence interval.
-Combined drift detection runs KS, Anderson-Darling, and chi-squared tests simultaneously, combining p-values via Fisher's method to reduce false-positive sensitivity.
+Samples are drawn and evaluated against the governance policy.
+The result is not a binary verdict—it is a compliance probability P(compliant) with a statistical confidence interval.
+Combined drift detection runs multiple statistical tests simultaneously, producing a single high-confidence verdict with documented uncertainty bounds.

 Capability Velocity Monitoring